math-zhenyizhang/math-zhenyizhang.github.io/_pages/about.md

 Biography
 ---
 I am Zhenyi, currently an undergraduate student in Mathematics and Applied Mathemaatics in Lanzhou University.
 I have a great interest in applied mathematics.
-It is hoped that mathematical theory can provide some different research perspective on real scientific problems.
-That's what I want to pursue in the future.
+It is hoped that mathematical theory can provide some different research perspectives on real scientific problems.
+And that's what I want to pursue in the future.